mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Synchronizing Views of the Tree

-After generating a Commit as described in the prior section, the generator of the Commit must broadcast this update to other members of the group, who will need to apply it to keep their views of the tree in sync and up to date.
+After generating a Commit as described in the prior section, the generator of the Commit must broadcast this update to other members of the group, who apply it to keep their local views of the tree in sync with the sender's.
 When a client commits a change to the tree (e.g., to add or remove a member), it transmits a handshake message containing a set of public values for intermediate nodes in the direct path of a leaf.
 The